-Michelle Williams is one of the tremendously talented and hard-working actresses in Hollywood.
-From her days as a child actor to the breakout role in teen-centric series Dawson’s Creek to becoming the indie darling, Williams has been an ever-evolving talent.
+From her days as a child actor and a breakout role in teen-centric series Dawson’s Creek to becoming the indie darling, Michelle Williams is an ever evolving talent.
 The four time Oscar-nominated actress has also carved out a career in stage.
 Her natural talent and versatile choice in roles most often allow Williams to command the screen.
-Here are 10 of her best performances:
+Here are, what we think, 10 of her finest performances:

 10. The Station Agent (2003)

 Tom McCarthy’s indie drama was best known for providing Game of Thrones fame Peter Dinklage’s first great role.
 He plays Fin, a misanthropic loner and a train-enthusiast.
 Fin’s dwarfism makes him lead a circumscribed life.
 He endures stares and taunts from virtually everyone on the street.
 After his only friend’s death, Fin decides to retreat from human contact and moves to an abandoned train depot in rural New Jersey.
 Michelle Williams plays a supporting role Emily, a cute, shy local librarian.
 While it’s a small part, Williams has one heartfelt scene with Dinklage.
 Prior to The Station Agent, Williams worked on six seasons of prime-time teen soap opera Dawson’s Creek.
 Hence she consciously chose to involve herself with smaller, independent works.

 9. All the Money in the World (2017)